kietly/hive-spark/README.md

 ## Running the image from docker hub

+* Docker must be installed in your Windows/Mac laptop.
+If you haven't, see this link https://docs.docker.com/windows/
-* if using docker-machine on (mac/windows) make sure your (default) VM has more than 4GB memory.
+* If using docker-machine on (mac/windows) make sure your (default) VM has more than 4GB memory.
 I recommended 8GB as minimum.
 ```
 docker run -d -name spark kietly/hive-spark
 ```